 Sometimes the mistakes we make are just too much to bear.

-As I was engaged in the mundane work of cleaning up yet another of life's messes this morning I remembered popular bumper sticker sagacity, "Life is short and then you die."
+As I was engaged in the mundane work of cleaning up yet another of life's messes this morning I remembered popular bumper sticker sagacity, "Life is hard and then you die."
 (I blame my reading of Ecclesiates each morning this past week for such optimism.)
 I quickly changed it to an arguably more depressing rendition, "Life is you making mistake after mistake and then you die."

 Now before you pronounce me clinically depressed, listen.
 It is what you and I do with the mistakes that make all the difference.